Maasin Cathedral: Features of the cathedral

-Following the Second Vatican Council, there was reform and renewal in which old retablos were removed, as happened in the cathedral in Maasin City.
-The 200-year old image of the Patrona (Our Lady of the Assumption) was placed in the care of a local family from the late 1970s.
+Following the reforms associated with the Second Vatican Council, several old retablos were removed from Catholic churches, including the cathedral in Maasin City.
+The retablo image, the 200-year old image of the Our Lady of the Assumption, locally known as the Mahal nga Patrona, was placed under the care of a local family in the late 1970s.

-Through the directive of Precioso D. Cantillas, SDB, DD, the Patrona was restored into a new Baldachino on September 24, 2015.
+Under the direction of Bishop Precioso D. Cantillas, SDB, DD, the old image was restored and placed back in the cathedral in a new baldochino at the central altar on September 24, 2015.